-95% of the world's supply in REE comes from mines in China.
-Total global demand for REE is expected to increase from 124,000 metric tonnes ("mt") in 2008 to 180,000 mt by 20141.
-The increase in global demand is mainly driven by the clean technologies.
+Currently, 95% of the world's supply in REE comes from mines in China.
 China consumes approximately 55% of global demand, leaving 45% in need of supply.
-Starting 2009, China has significantly reduced its exportation of REE to the rest of the world ("ROW").
-2011 predictions of approximately 30,000 mt2 are insufficient to meet ROW demand and by all accounts, China will reduce exportations even more in the future in an attempt to secure its own needs.
+In order to secure its own needs, China has significantly reduced its exportation of REE to the rest of the world ("ROW") since 2009.
+In addition, in an attempt to reduce environmental damages, China capped its 2011 production to 93,800 mt1, a significant reduction (27%) from the total production of 129,400 mt in 2009.

-Realizing the sudden supply crisis, countries around the world are scrambling to secure REE resources.
-Today, four elements of the REE family stand out as critical for clean energy technologies: dysprosium, neodymium, terbium and europium.
-Consequently prices have soared.
+Realizing the sudden supply crisis, producing countries around the world are scrambling to secure REE resources outside of China.
+Today, five elements of the REE family stand out as critical for clean energy technologies: dysprosium, neodymium, terbium, europium and yttrium.